 And they're still going to breathe hysteria.

-And they'll probably now just latch on to the Democrats because they've they've failed at such a spectacular level in doing their jobs in the media, which proves a lot of points.
+And they'll probably now just latch on to the Democrats because they've failed at such a spectacular level in doing their jobs in the media, which proves a lot of points.

 Journalism being dead, one of them.

-And number two, they're just an extension, not only of the Hillary campaign, but all things democratic.
+And number two, they're just an extension, not only of the Hillary campaign, but all things Democratic.

 We'll continue.

-All right, 25 till the top of the hour.
+All right, 25 to the top of the arrow.

 Thank you, Scott Shannon.

-We say what a great set of pipes.
+We say, what a great set of pipes.

 Now, why would the FBI and the DOJ be working together to help Hillary Clinton?